xuwkk/lapso_exp/readme.md

 # LAPSO: Learning-Augmented Power System Operation

-This repository contains the code for paper "LAPSO: A Unified Optimization View for Learning-Augmented Power System Operation for Economic and Stability Scheduling" by Wangkun Xu (Imperial College London), Zhongda Chu (Tianjin University), and Fei Teng (Imperial College London).
-The paper is under review and more code will be released after the review process.
+This repository contains the code for paper "LAPSO: A Unified Optimization View for Learning-Augmented Power System Operations" by Wangkun Xu (Imperial College London), Zhongda Chu (Tianjin University), and Fei Teng (Imperial College London).
+The paper is under review ([preprint available](https://arxiv.org/abs/2505.05203)) and more code will be released after the review process.
 This repository is maintained by Wangkun Xu.

  This work was funded by EPSRC under Grant EP/Y025946/1.